CytronTechnologies/Hackathon-Penang-2016/README.md

 # Hackathon Penang 2016 Workshop
 **IMPORTANT:** Download this whole folder as zip and extract it into your preferred directory **OR** git clone the folder.
+## Basic Hardware Setup
+1. Stack LoRa Shield onto CT-ARM with antenna installed as shown in picture below.
+Make sure UART selector on LoRa Shield is selected correctly (D2 -> RX, D3 -> TX). **User can change UART depending on the program, by default we use this configuration**.

 ## CT-ARM installation
 1. Download the latest Arduino IDE at [Arduino official website](https://www.arduino.cc/en/Main/Software).